j-pohl/tip-calculator/README.md

 - Interactivity to be added -

-What I learned during this project:
+What I learned during this project (October 2021):
+- Percentage computations in JavaScript
+- How to convert currency